Today I’m going to tell you about some of my very favorite picture books—the ones you may not have heard of before.

 Here are the ten picture books that are read most often at our house (affiliate links):

 I Love You, Stinky Face is probably the very favorite picture book of all time at our house.
 It’s a wonderful conversation of “what ifs” between a mother and her very imaginative son.
-I got a hardback copy of it when Bria (now 14) was just a few months old.
+I got a hardback copy of it when my oldest daughter (now 14) was just a few months old.
 She loved to have that book read to her over and over, and her younger sisters followed suit.
 In fact, I finally had to get rid of that copy when I did my big book declutter last October.
 It was completely falling apart, and pages were missing.

 Luckily, I had bought a copy in paperback, along with its sequels I Miss You, Stinky Face and It’s Time for School, Stinky Face, so we still have a copy.
 Now you can’t get it in hardcover unless you find it from a third party seller.
 But that doesn’t matter.
 I’m just happy it’s still on my shelves!